Cybersecurity

 3. Report the Ransomware

 Reporting ransomware to the authorities can help them stay on top of new threats and, ideally, find the attackers.
-You’ll also want to report the issue to employees, stakeholders, and customers.
-In many cases, regulations require you to do this to remain compliant.
+You’ll also want to report the issue to employees, stakeholders and customers.
+If cybercriminals gain sensitive information from one of these groups, they could use it to do more harm.

 4. Evaluate Your Backups

+Criminals will try to attack as many systems as possible, which means they will target backups.
 If restoring from a backup, double-check that it’s clean.
 Don’t restore the backup until you’ve cleared out the ransomware infection.

 5. Research Your Decryption Options